-The policy goal for coastal litter is a reduction of the amount of visible litter.
+The policy target for beach litter is a reduction of the quantity of visible litter.
 The basic reference for this is the average over the years 2002-2007.
 It should be noted, however, that there were still some imperfections in design and execution during the start-up phase.
 The target for litter in marine organisms is a decreasing trend, with the averages over the period from 2005 to 2009 as the base reference.